jtimon/elements-explorer/README.md

 - [ ] Show -signblockscript and block.scriptSig
 - [ ] Show -fedpegscript
 - [ ] Angular directive for both scriptSig and scriptPubKey
-- [ ] Whitelist rpc calls from python server (only the few needed ones)
 - [ ] Not hardcoded rpcuser/rpcpassword:
 - [ ] Deploy in blockstream servers
 - [ ] Hide non interesting things for bitcoind chains